HandsomeAndBeautyFace/Prune_SVD/readme.md

 ```

-2. run it (default is an example that prune the openpose model used to predict the human joints position)
+2.run it (default is an example that prune the openpose model used to predict the human joints position)

 ### Contributors: